NixOS/nix-pills/pills/06-our-first-derivation.md

 Another step forward, it executed the builder (bin/true), but the builder did not create the out path of course, it just exited with 0.

-[Obvious note]{.underline}: every time we change the derivation, a new hash is created.
+Obvious note: every time we change the derivation, a new hash is created.

 Let\'s examine the new `.drv` now that we referred to another derivation: